• Skip to primary navigation

 Sponsorship Obligations

-As the sponsor, you are agreeing to provide financial support to your partner for a period of 3 years from the time that your partner will receive Permanent Resident Status in Canada.
-If your partner has children who are also included in the sponsorship, you are financially responsible for the child for either ten years after landing, or until the child turns 25 years old, whichever deadline comes first.
-If your partner has grandchildren who are included in the sponsorship, you will have a ten year sponsorship undertaking for them, and you will have to demonstrate that you meet a certain level of income before you can be approved as a sponsor.
+As the sponsor, you will sign a sponsorship agreement to provide financial support to your partner for a period of 3 years from the time that your partner will receive Permanent Residence in Canada.
+If your partner has a dependent child who is also included in the sponsorship, your sponsorship agreement means that you are financially responsible for the child for either ten years after landing, or until the child turns 25 years old, whichever deadline comes first.
+If your partner has grandchildren who are included in the sponsorship, your sponsorship agreement will have a ten year sponsorship undertaking for them, and you will have to demonstrate that you meet a certain level of income before you can be approved as a sponsor.

-The Parent and Grandparent sponsorship program allows Canadian citizens or Permanent Residents to sponsor parents or grandparents for immigration to Canada; however, it allows a limited number of applicants each year.
-The program typically opens early in each calendar year and accepts a specified number of applications within a short period of time until it closes for the remainder of the year.
+The Parent and Grandparent sponsorship program allows Canadian citizens or Permanent Residents to sponsor parents or grandparents for immigration to Canada; however, the sponsorship process allows a limited number of applicants each year.
+The program typically opens once in each calendar year and accepts a specified number of applications within a short period of time until it closes for the remainder of the year.
 There are always more people who want to sponsor through this program than spots available in any given year, so permission to sponsor is given by invitation only.

 If you would like to sponsor your parents or grandparents to immigrate to Canada, you will first notify Immigration, Refugees and Citizenship Canada that you meet the eligibility requirements once the sponsorship application process opens for that year; and then wait to see if you are chosen to sponsor.
 If you are chosen to sponsor, you then submit a complete application for processing.